another-pavels/JG-MD4/report.md

 ```

+### Certificate
+**LetEncrpyt certificate**
-LetEncrpyt certificate (**ACME server refuses to issue a certificate for this domain name, because it is forbidden by policy**:
+ACME server refuses to issue a certificate for this domain name, because it is forbidden by policy.
 ```
 An unexpected error occurred:
 The server will not issue certificates for the identifier :: Error creating new order ::